Incentives & Financing

 Community Reinvestment Area

-The Community Reinvestment Area (CRA) Commercial Abatement program offers companies and developers building or renovating a residential, commercial, industrial, or mixed-use facility in cases where the new or renovated facilities will result in job creation.
+The Community Reinvestment Area (CRA) Commercial Abatement program offers a partial property tax abatement to companies and developers building or renovating a residential, commercial, industrial, or mixed-use facility in cases where the new or renovated facilities will result in job creation.

 Job Creation Tax Credit